camunda/camunda-docs/docs/components/optimize/what-is-optimize.md

 title: What is Optimize?
 ---

-Camunda is largely comprised of three key components:
+Camunda Cloud is built to handle three key aspects of process automation:

 - Design
 - Automate
 - Improve

-A user can design process flows through tools like Cawemo and Modeler, and deploy applications via Modeler or an IDE into the server.
-A user can use Tasklist to review and complete tasks, and Operate to view and analyze process instances.
+A user can design process flows through tools like Cawemo and [Modeler](./modeler/overview.md).
+In a production scenario, you can deploy through Camunda Modeler, Console Modeler, or programmatically.
+A user can use [Tasklist](./tasklist/introduction.md) to review and complete tasks, and [Operate](./operate/index.md) to view and analyze process instances.

 Beyond these design and automate cornerstones lies an important component to leverage our process data and analyze areas for improvement: Optimize.